akshayindia/Flutter-Internalization/README.md

 This time we demonstrate how to use a single translations-file for all of them:
 * my.i18n.dart

-Note: The translations-files in this example use identifiers as keys.
-For example:
+Note: The translations-files in this example to use to create one json file and use it across the application.
+Instead of maintaining each files for seperate screen.

-     youClickedThisNumberOfTimes.plural(counter)

 ---